 For many individuals wishing to enter into the world of adult education, a natural next step in their career is to leave industry and look to become an Assessor or Tutor for candidates training in their chosen vocational profession.
 At Showcase, we welcome applications from candidates of all walks of life; as long as you have plenty of sector experience, we welcome applicants with no prior Assessing qualifications or experience.

 However, for those wishing to take the leap into our world, have you considered what you may need to prepare for the journey?
 The transition is complex and vast but there are some things you could consider doing to help future applications if this is an ambition.

-The first is to read up on current Apprenticeships framework delivery models to understand modern assessing techniques and the use of e-Portfolio systems.
+The first is to read up on current Apprenticeships framework and standard delivery models to understand modern assessing techniques and the use of e-Portfolio systems.
 This will really help to understand the structure of a course, what elements are involved, and the expectations for learners.
 You can download and read current qualification specifications from Awarding Body websites to understand the main aims, for example CYPW L2 or EYE L3.